academia-de-codigo/noire-server/README.md

 #### Development Environment

-Noire is developed using Visual Studio Code and the following plugins:
+Noire is developed using Vim and Visual Studio Code.
+With VSCode the following plugins are used:

 *   Babel ES6/ES7
 *   Document This